Skip to main content

 Introduction

-NYU Special Collections will consider requests from institutions with established exhibition programs, acceptable physical environments, and qualified staff proficient in the handling of requested materials.
+NYU Special Collections is dedicated to fostering open and equitable access to our diverse collections.
+As such, we prioritize exhibition loans that showcase a wide range of ideas, information, narratives, and experiences from underrepresented communities and cultures.
+Requests will be evaluated based on the following criteria: the condition and value of the requested material, its relevance to the exhibition and to ongoing scholarly research, the facilities of the borrowing institution, the duration of the exhibition, and sufficient lead time for loan processing.
 Loans are not made to individuals.
-Requests will be evaluated based on the following criteria: the condition and value of the requested material, its relevance to the exhibition and to ongoing scholarly research, the facilities of the borrowing institution, the duration of the exhibition, and sufficient lead time for loan processing.
-Traveling exhibitions will be considered, but the Library reserves the right to limit the loan to the original venue and a facilities report will be required from all venues on the tour prior to the approval of any loan.

 Loan Requests

-The initial inquiry will include a brief introduction of the exhibition, an explanation of how the requested item(s) will contribute to the exhibition, and the location of the exhibition venue(s).
-A response to the initial inquiry will be given within 4 weeks, during which time a preliminary evaluation of the requested material will be made.
+The inquiry must include a brief introduction to the exhibition, an explanation of how the requested item(s) will contribute to the exhibition, the loan period, and the location of the exhibition venue.

 Loan Agreement